 Nafa Naana : Acces to energy in Burkina Faso

 The use of rudimentary, low quality cooking and lighting equipment has dramatic economic, health and environmental consequences.
-The very poorest spend a significant portion of their budget on such equipment, breathing in noxious fumes which every year claim as many victims as AIDS and malaria combined.
+The very poorest spend a significant portion of their budget on such equipment, breathing in noxious fumes which every year claim as many victims as aids and malaria combined.
 The widespread use of biomass as fuel for these inefficient cooking stoves also contributes to deforestation.
-Fuel poverty particularly affects women; it falls on them to collect wood and coal and it is they that are most exposed to toxic fumes.
+Fuel poverty particularly affects women; it falls on them to collect wood and charcoal and it is they that are most exposed to toxic fume.

 Entrepreneurs du Monde founded NAFA NAANA («Reaping the benefits!» in the local language) in 2012 to help families access modern, economical solar-powered lights, gas stoves and fuel-efficient improved stoves.
 These have an immediate impact on people’s health, finances and environment, improving their living conditions, costing them less money and helping reduce massive deforestation and indoor air pollution.